madvoid/MSP430-Test/README.md

 	* **Blink** - Blinks light on and off
 	* **BMP180_Cals** - Gets calibration values from BMP180. *Currently Not Working!*
 	* **LPM4** - Enters LPM4 and toggles LED with button
+	* **SD** - SD Card Interface. *Compiles. main.c not written.
+Not updated for most recent version of FatFS.
+Currently Not Working!*
 	* **SHT21** - Has ShtLib, functions for use with SHT21
 	* **SHT21_Hum** - Gathers humidity from SHT21 sensor
 	* **SHT21_Temp** - Gathers temperature from SHT21 sensor